 4. Enter outside contests, exhibitions, art auctions, or be published in print

 These 3 grades are averaged by the percentage listed for the semester grade.
 Please use the parent IC portal to check grades on a regular basis.
 Written work, homework assignments, artistic process, studio behaviors, as well as projects, are important parts of the grade.
 Language skills including (writing and verbal) are emphasized as major elements in artistic success and are integrated through class discussion, reviews, essays and quizzes.
 Students will be presented with a rubric for each major assignment.
-It is better to turn in incomplete work than not to turn in anything since nothing turned in will be a zero, however, incomplete work will not be displayed in shows or included in a final critique.
-Most assignments are worth 10 points each.
-Longer assignments and projects are generally worth 15 – 20 points.
+It is better to turn in incomplete work than not to turn in anything at deadlines.
+Incomplete work will not be displayed in shows or included in a final critique.

 Late work 10% per school day is subtracted from the given grade.
 After 10 days, work is accepted at the discretion of the instructor and may not be awarded any credit.
 Late work is not accepted the last week of the quarter except in the case of excused absences.
 Excused absences are allowed only 2 additional days per excused absence day to complete work.
 After 3 late assignments in a semester, no additional late work will be accepted.
-Projects not complete at class critique will be penalized another 10%.
+Projects not complete at class critique may be penalized another 10% for missing the critique

 - All art projects must be retained in the school portfolio until the end of the semester for final assessment.